Dimension Polynomials for Affine Partial Difference Algebraic Groups: Generalised Difference Algebraic Groups

 \begin{definition} Let $\G$ be an algebraic group over $k$.
 Suppose that we have subsets $A\subseteq B\subseteq T_\s$.
 Given a closed subgroup $\H\leq \G_A$ defined by the ideal $\I(\H)\subseteq k[\G_A]$, let $\widehat{\H}^{\G_B}$ be the closed subgroup of $\G_B$ defined by $\I(\H)k[\G_B]$, the ideal of $k[\G_B]$ generated by $\I(\H)$.
 We call $\widehat{\H}^{\G_B}$ the \textbf{extension of $G$ to $\G_B$}. \end{definition}

 Essentially, given a closed subgroup $\H\leq \G_A$ we find its extension to $\G_B$ by `filling in' any gaps with $^\tau \G$ for the appropriate $\tau\in B\backslash A$.
-Some of the most crucial constructions of these types will be the extension of $G[i]$ to $\G[i+1]$, and the extension of ${^{\s_j}}G[i]$ to $\G[i+1]$ for $i\in\mathbb{N}$ and $1\leq j\leq n$.
+Some of the most crucial constructions of these types will be the extension of $G_i$ to $\G[i+1]$, and the extension of ${^{\s_j}}G_i$ to $\G[i+1]$ for $i\in\mathbb{N}$ and $1\leq j\leq n$.
 See \Cref{fig comp: Gi s1 Gi and extension s1 Gi} for visualisations of these constructions in the case where we have two endomorphisms.

-These crucial constructions can be written explicitly in the ordinary case, let $(G[i])_{i\in\mathbb{N}}$ be an ordinary generalised $\s$\=/algebraic group with respect to $\G$.
+These crucial constructions can be written explicitly in the ordinary case, let $(G_i)_{i\in\mathbb{N}}$ be an ordinary generalised $\s$\=/algebraic group with respect to $\G$.
 Then we have that for every $i\in\mathbb{N}$.
 The reason these constructions are difficult to write explicitly as products in the partial case is due to the order of the products.

 For this reason, in order to work with the extensions of a generalised difference algebraic group, we consider some natural isomorphisms which mix up the order of the products.
 Consider the inverse morphisms of algebraic groups for some sets $A\subseteq B\subseteq T_\s$.
-Then for a closed subgroup $\H\leq \G_A$, we have We will use these maps changing the order of products to see how extensions commute with projection maps.
+Then for a closed subgroup $\H\leq \G_A$, we have

+We will use these maps changing the order of products to see how extensions commute with projection maps and base change.